 We estimate that the net proceeds from this offering (after deducting the underwriting discount and estimated offering expenses), will be approximately \$ million.
-We intend to use the net proceeds from this offering to fund the Redemption of our 2019 Notes and for general partnership purposes, including the funding of capital expenditures.
+We intend to use the net proceeds from this offering for general partnership purposes, including the repayment of indebtedness under our revolving credit facility and the funding of capital expenditures.
 We may temporarily invest certain net proceeds in short-term marketable securities until they are used for their stated purpose.
-As of July 6, 2018, we had \$450 million aggregate principal amount of senior unsecured debt outstanding under our 2019 Notes.